-- a) Act the Canada Not-for-Profit Corporations Act, S.C.
-2009, c.23, including the Regulations made pursuant to the Act, and any statutes or regulations that may be substituted, as amended from time to time; - Articles the original or restated articles of incorporation or articles of amendment, amalgamation, continuance, reorganization, arrangement or revival of Hockey Canada; - c) Auditor a Public Accountant, as defined in the Act, appointed by the Members by Ordinary Resolution at the Annual Meeting to audit the books, accounts, and records of Hockey Canada for a report to the Members at the next Annual Meeting; - d) Board means the Board of Directors of Hockey Canada; - e) Chair of the Board means the Chair of the Board of Directors of Hockey Canada: - f) Club means a local Minor Hockey Association operated and controlled by a duly elected Executive or Board of Directors; - g) Days days inclusive of weekends and holidays; - h) Delegate means an individual who is designated by a Member to represent that Member's interests at a Members' Meeting; - Director an individual elected or appointed to serve on the Board pursuant to these By-laws; - j) Division means the classes of hockey operated within Hockey Canada, as further described in the Regulations; - k) Head Office has the meaning described in By-Law 3.1; - Hockey Canada School With Residence has the meaning set out in the Regulations; - m) Hockey Canada Accredited School has the meaning set out in the Regulations; - n) IIHF means the International Ice Hockey Federation;
+- Act the Canada Not-for-Profit Corporations Act, S.C.
+2009, c.23, including the Regulations made pursuant to the Act, and any statutes or regulations that may be substituted, as amended from time to time; - b) Articles the original or restated articles of incorporation or articles of amendment, amalgamation, continuance, reorganization, arrangement or revival of Hockey Canada; - c) Auditor a Public Accountant, as defined in the Act, appointed by the Members by Ordinary Resolution at the Annual Meeting to audit the books, accounts, and records of Hockey Canada for a report to the Members at the next Annual Meeting; - d) Board means the Board of Directors of Hockey Canada; - By-Laws means the By-Laws of Hockey Canada, as amended from time to time; - f) Chair of the Board means the Chair of the Board of Directors of Hockey Canada; - g) Club means a local Minor Hockey Association operated and controlled by a duly elected Executive or Board of Directors; - h) Days days inclusive of weekends and holidays; - i) Delegate means an individual who is designated by a Member to represent that Member's interests at a Members' Meeting; - j) Director an individual elected or appointed to serve on the Board pursuant to these By-laws; - k) Division means the classes of hockey operated within Hockey Canada, as further described in the Regulations; - l) Head Office has the meaning described in By-Law 3.1; - m) Hockey Canada School With Residence has the meaning set out in the Regulations; - n) Hockey Canada Accredited School has the meaning set out in the Regulations; - o) IIHF means the International Ice Hockey Federation;

-- Member has the meaning described in By-Law 8.1 and, where appropriate, means the designated individual, Delegate or representative duly authorized to appear for and make decisions on behalf of such Member; - p) Members' Meeting means any Annual or Special Meeting; - q) Officer has the meaning described in By-Law 40.1; - r) Ordinary Resolution a resolution passed by a majority of the votes cast on that resolution: - s) Playing Rules means the rules that govern the game of hockey in Canada, as set out in the Official Rule Book of Hockey Canada, as amended from time to time: - t) President means the President and Chief Operating Officer of Hockey Canada: - u) Proposal a notice submitted to Hockey Canada by a Member specifying a matter that the proposing party wishes to raise at a meeting and that meets the requirements of Section 163 of the Act; - v) Qualified Donee has the meaning assigned by the Income Tax Act; - w) Regulations means the Regulations of Hockey Canada, as amended from time to time: - x) Season means the annual hockey season which commences on June 1 and ends on May 31 of the following year; - y) Special Resolution a resolution passed by a majority of not less than twothirds (2/3) of the votes cast on that resolution; and - z) Task Team has the meaning described in By-Law 51.
+- p) Member has the meaning described in By-Law 8.1 and, where appropriate, means the designated individual, Delegate or representative duly authorized to appear for and make decisions on behalf of such Member; - q) Members' Meeting means any Annual or Special Meeting; - r) Officer has the meaning described in By-Law 40.1; - s) Ordinary Resolution a resolution passed by a majority of the votes cast on that resolution; - t) Playing Rules means the rules that govern the game of hockey in Canada, as set out in the Official Rule Book of Hockey Canada, as amended from time to time; - Policies means the policies of Hockey Canada, as approved by the Board, and as amended from time to time, and may include Member policies, where specifically indicated within the By-Laws; - v) President means the President and Chief Operating Officer of Hockey Canada; - Proposal a notice submitted to Hockey Canada by a Member specifying a matter that the proposing party wishes to raise at a meeting and that meets the requirements of Section 163 of the Act; - x) Qualified Donee has the meaning assigned by the Income Tax Act; - y) Regulations means the Regulations of Hockey Canada, as amended from time to time; - z) Season means the annual hockey season which commences on June 1 and ends on May 31 of the following year; - aa) Special Resolution a resolution passed by a majority of not less than twothirds (2/3) of the votes cast on that resolution; and ab)Task Team - has the meaning described in By-Law 51.